-Breach of policy
+11. Breach of policy

-Breach of these conditions may lead to College disciplinary procedures being invoked, with penalties which could include suspension from the use of all College IT resources for extended periods.
-Serious cases may lead to suspension or permanent exclusion from the College and evidence will be provided to the police when requested, in the event of any criminal investigation.
+Breach of these conditions may lead to College disciplinary procedures being invoked, with penalties which could include suspension from the use of all College IT resources for extended periods and/or fines.
+Serious cases may lead to expulsion or dismissal from the College and may involve civil or criminal action being taken against the person.